GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 **VPC firewall rules** ([`net-vpc-firewall`](../../../modules/net-vpc-firewall)) are defined per-vpc on each `vpc-*.tf` file and leverage a resource factory to massively create rules.
 To add a new firewall rule, create a new file or edit an existing one in the `data_folder` directory defined in the module `net-vpc-firewall`, following the examples of the "[Rules factory](../../../modules/net-vpc-firewall#rules-factory)" section of the module documentation.
 Sample firewall rules are shipped in [data/firewall-rules/landing-untrusted](./data/firewall-rules/landing-untrusted) and in [data/firewall-rules/landing-trusted](./data/firewall-rules/landing-trusted), and can be easily customized.

-**Hierarchical firewall policies** ([`folder`](../../../modules/folder)) are defined in `main.tf`, and managed through a policy factory implemented by the `folder` module, which applies the defined hierarchical to the `Networking` folder, which contains all the core networking infrastructure.
-Policies are defined in the `rules_file` file - to define a new one simply use the instructions found on "[Firewall policy factory](../../../modules/organization#firewall-policy-factory)".
-Sample hierarchical firewall policies are shipped in [data/hierarchical-policy-rules.yaml](./data/hierarchical-policy-rules.yaml) and can be easily customized.
+**Hierarchical firewall policies** ([`folder`](../../../modules/folder)) are defined in `main.tf` and managed through a policy factory implemented by the `net-firewall-policy` module, which is then applied to the `Networking` folder containing all the core networking infrastructure.
+Policies are defined in the `rules_file` file, to define a new one simply use the [firewall policy module documentation](../../../modules/net-firewall-policy/README.md#factory)".
+Sample hierarchical firewall rules are shipped in [data/hierarchical-ingress-rules.yaml](./data/hierarchical-ingress-rules.yaml) and can be easily customised.

 ### DNS architecture